Nanowrimo Day 17: Soggy Middle

 His goal is simple, he wants purpose, power, and admiration.
 He is an Enneagram 3.
 But I made the mistake of spending too much time focusing on his external antagonist, and not enough developing in internal struggle.
 The result is that his external antagonists are running the show.

-Tonight, as I wrote, I intestinally spent more time trying to see the scene as my protagonists is seeing it and not as I, the writer, am.
-When you do this, you tend to slip out of 3rd person and into omniscient.
-Keeping the correct tense is crucial to keeping your readers engaged.
+Tonight, as I wrote, I intentionally spent more time trying to see the scene as my protagonists is seeing it and not as I, the writer, see it.
+As the author, it’s easy to slip out of the character’s head and into omniscient story telling.
+Keeping the correct tense is crucial to keeping readers engaged.

 Leave a comment